 “With my training and experience, it appears Jesse was trying to clean up the crime scene,” the detective writes in the probable cause.

-Court documents do not say what weapon investigators believe Gentle allegedly used to shoot and kill Sorenson.
+Court documents do not say what weapon investigators believe Gentle allegedly used to shoot and kill Sorensen.

-An autopsy is scheduled for Sorenson.
+An autopsy is scheduled for Sorensen.
 Most of Idaho’s autopsies are performed in Ada County since most counties do not have their own medical examiner.

 Gentle is being held in the Jefferson County Jail on $750,000 bail.
 He is expected to make his initial appearance over Zoom at 1 p.m.
 Wednesday before Magistrate Judge Robert Crowley.
 At this hearing, Crowley will read Gentle his charge and schedule a preliminary hearing.

 Although Gentle is charged with murder, it does not necessarily mean he committed it.
 Everyone is presumed innocent until proven guilty.